inorganik/ngx-countUp/README.md

 Before you make a pull request, please follow these instructions:

 1. Make your edits to `./projects/ngx-countup/src/lib/ngx-countup.directive.ts`.
+1. Build the lib: `npm run build:countup`
-1. Run `npm start` and test your changes in the demo app.
+1. Test your changes in the demo app: `npm start`
+1. Ensure tests pass: `npm t -- ngx-countup`